 The connection between the “thing” being reviewed and its reviews and aggregate rating needs to occur in only one direction.
 This is why we suggest you nest the reviews and aggregate rating within the “thing” data item.

-Watch our video tutorial that walks you through your review schema markup process.
+Watch our Review Schema Markup video tutorial that walks you through your review schema markup process.
+We hope you find it helpful!

-For more information on how to create review schema markup, see our Knowledge Base support article.
+For more information on how to create Review Schema Markup, see our Knowledge Base support article.

 Testing Your Review Schema Markup